AraBlocks/ara-contracts/README.md

 ### Ara Privatenet

-The contracts in this repository are deployed on [Ara Privatenet](https://github.com/AraBlocks/ara-privatenet).
-You **must** be connected in order to be on the same network as the rest of the Ara team during development and to use the addresses in `constants.js`.
+The contracts in this repository are currently deployed on [Ara Privatenet](https://github.com/AraBlocks/ara-privatenet) and [Ethereum Ropsten Testnet](https://github.com/AraBlocks/ara-privatenet/blob/master/TESTNET.md).
+You **must** be connected to one of these networks in order to be on the same network as the rest of the Ara team during development and to use the addresses in `constants.js`.
+You may run a local [Ganache](https://truffleframework.com/ganache) instance for local development.

 ## API